What to Consider Before Wisdom Teeth Removal

 Other side effects

 One might feel an occasional toothache or pain in the gum lines after the wisdom teeth removal procedure.
 This pain is manageable.
 However, your oral surgeon might recommend painkillers if the pain persists.
-Some people will experience TMJ pain when they open they mouth or chew.
+Some people will experience TMJ pain when they open their mouth or chew.
 Allow the jaw to rest and place some ice packs to reduce the pain.